 Would you like to donate to Valley Art?

-IN ADDITION to our beautiful gallery space we offer two separate classroom spaces, one with wonderful natural lighting for workshops and club meetings as well as a 600 sq. ft. pottery studio for both adult and children’s classes.
+IN ADDITION to our beautiful gallery space we offer two separate classroom spaces, one with great lighting for workshops and club meetings, as well as a 600 sq. ft. pottery studio for both adult and children’s classes.